Supporting Your Student

 - Participate as a college parent.
 Get involved with Linfield through the Parents Council.
 You'll have an opportunity to attend events, act as a career mentor, support your student's activities, and receive the Linfield e-newsletter, E-Cat, which will keep you informed.
 If you're a current or former Linfield parent, you're already a Parent Council member.
 To learn more, contact Jennifer Nice by email or call 503-883-2335.

 Who is mature enough for offspring before the offspring themselves arrive?
 The value of marriage is not that adults produce children, but that children produce adults. ~ Peter Devries

-Please access our Parent FAQs page or the links at the left side of this page for more information about Linfield College.
+Please access our Parent FAQs page or the links at the left side of this page for more information about Linfield University.
 For ideas about parenting a college student in general, we recommend the following books:

 Bips, Linda L., Jessica Wallitsch and Kristina Wallitsch.
 Parenting College Freshmen: Consulting for Adulthood.
 Bloomington: Authorhouse, 2003.

 Coburn, Karen Levine and Madge Lawrence Treeger.
 Letting Go: A Parent's Guide to Understanding the College Years, 4th edition.
 New York: HarperCollins Publishers, Inc., 2003.